Shaznay Lewis: 2002–2004: Open

 In 2004, it was reported that Lewis would release her debut solo single "Never Felt Like This Before" on 5 July, which would precede her untitled debut solo album on which she'd worked with numerous writers and producers including: Basement Jaxx, Biz Markie, K-Gee, Bacon and Quarmby and Trevor Jackson.
 The single reached no. 8 in the United Kingdom.
 On 19 July she released her debut album Open, and it reached no. 22 in the United Kingdom.
 Later that year she released new single "You", which peaked at no. 56 in the United Kingdom.

 Lewis has also appeared in several films including a role as Mel in the BAFTA and Golden Globe nominated Bend It Like Beckham (2002).
 She also played a role in Hideous Man (2002).
-On 14 November 2004 Lewis was involved in the Band Aid 20 re-recording of "Do They Know It's Christmas".
+On 14 November 2004 Lewis was involved in the Band Aid 20 re-recording of "Do They Know It's Christmas?".

-2006–2007: All Saints reunion
+2006–2019: All Saints reunion and songwriting

 On 24 January 2006, it was announced that All Saints had reformed with a new recording contract and would release a new album, Studio 1 on 13 November 2006.
 She performed with All Saints on live television for the first time since reforming on the British light entertainment program Ant & Dec's Saturday Night Takeaway on 21 October 2006.
 All Saints' comeback began well, with their single, "Rock Steady", reaching no. 3 in the UK Singles Chart.
 They followed this with the release of their comeback album Studio 1.
 It peaked at no. 40 in the UK Albums Chart.
 Parlophone Records then released their second single "Chick Fit", but this failed to reach the chart.
 All Saints then parted company with their record label.